 This vacuum has good suction power.
 The manufacturer advertises the suction motor as offering 220AW of suction power, which isn't far off the newer Dyson V15 Detect, which produces a maximum of 230AW of power.
 In spite of having motors generating similar advertised power figures, the V11's real-world suction force at its floorhead is considerably lower, as the V15 comes with a fluffy brushroll that generates a tighter seal against flat surfaces.
-Still, it's more potent than most other stick vacuums like the Shark Vertex Pro.
+Still, it's more potent than most other stick vacuums like the Shark Vertex Pro Lightweight.

 This vacuum isn't too loud.
 It makes a slightly less high-pitched noise than the Dyson V8, which won't be especially noticeable if you run the vacuum in an enclosed room.

 This vacuum has good maneuverability.
 Used in its stick configuration, it feels a little heavy in your hand, but its relatively sleek design and smoothly-rotating floorhead make it easy to pivot around obstructions.
 However, the top of the handle is a bit bulky, so you need to crouch down to clean under low furniture like couches and coffee tables.
 The handheld configuration makes it very easy to clean furniture.
 However, unlike the Miele Triflex HX1, it doesn't have an automatic brushroll shutoff feature, so it's likely to get stuck on rug tassels.
 Thankfully, you won't have any issues on a thicker rug or around cables.